OneCDOnly/sherpa/README.md

 1) If there is an existing installation of Entware-ng, sometimes the sherpa installer will fail to complete.
 If this occurs, suggest you uninstall Entware-ng and allow sherpa to install a current Entware.

-2) Sherpa is incompatible with existing installs of Optware-NG as various required packages cannot be installed through it.
+2) **sherpa** is incompatible with existing installs of Optware-NG as various required packages cannot be installed through it.

 ## Installation